ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

    the client SHOULD use TCP to retrieve the full response.
 This document clarifies that expectation.

+## Reserved Words

+   The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [@!RFC2119].

+#   Clarifying modifications to RFC1034

+   Replace

+   "Copy the NS RRs for the subzone into the authority section of the reply.
+Put whatever addresses are available into the additional section, using glue RRs if the addresses are not available from authoritative data or the cache.
+Go to step 4."

+   with

+   "Copy the NS RRs for the subzone into the authority section of the reply.
+Put whatever addresses are available into the additional section, using glue RRs if the addresses are not available from authoritative data or the cache.
+If glue RRs do not fit set TC=1 in the header.
+Go to step 4."

+# Why glue is required

    While not common, real life examples of servers that fail to set TC=1 when glue records are available exist and they do cause resolution failures.

+## Example one: Missing glue

    The example below from June 2020 shows a case where none of the glue records, present in the zone, fitted into the available space and TC=1 was not set in the response.
 While this example shows an DNSSEC [@RFC4033], [@RFC4034], [@RFC4035] referral response, this behaviour has